Bekey/Gravinull2D/README.md

 ###### 01/12/2013 - Day 91
 - Finally I managed to write a clean and (hopefully) optimized raycast method.
 It works similar to the previous one used in HardonCollider. (*"rewrite entities/raycast.lua (96%)"*)
 - I think this is it guys...
 Time to use LUBE

+###### 02/12/2013 - Day 91
+- Implemented LUBE for the netcode and gvx's Ser library for serialization.
+Some basic stuff, but it's going along nicely despite the few hickups I had at the start.